Elizabeth-dov/Elizabeth-dov/README.md

 ## My name is **Elizabeth** ✨

 I am a beginner web developer.
 I started actively learning about web development a year ago, using resources on the Internet, in particular, the   Youtube, Codecademy and Udemy platforms.
 During this time I gained knowledge and skills in HTML, CSS and JavaScript.
-My next step will be to study full stack web development. 👩🏼
+My next step will be to study full-stack web development. 👩🏼

 ## Contact 📩
 - [GitHub] (https://github.com/Elizabeth-dov)